jokas3322/coro-code/README.md

 ---

-Lode is a high-performance AI coding agent written in Rust with a rich terminal UI.
+Coro Code is a high-performance AI coding agent written in Rust with a rich terminal UI.
 Formerly known as **Trae Agent Rust**, it remains compatible with the original tool spec while focusing on speed, reliability, and great UX.

 ## ✨ Highlights